-Public Comments for: HB1452 - Department of Medical Assistance Services; expedited review process for Medicaid service authorization requests; report.
+Public Comments for: HB1452 - Medicaid; expedited review process for service authorization requests, report.

 Passing this bill would be detrimental to the patients safety.
 We are trained and skilled to have knowledge about radiation safety.
 Without those skills, patient safety is compromised thus allowing just anyone to dose patients without the proper radiation safety, knowledge, and skill that is used to obtain a diagnostic image.
 Allowing individuals without this training to perform imaging puts patients at risk by increasing the chance of improper radiation exposure